 Video number 2: making a bookshelf in miniature size.

 The advantage of this method: You can create original pieces, even more, if you know how to draw and use blueprints.

-4. Make miniature furniture from other materials – a few more small ideas.
+4. How to Make miniature furniture from other materials like waste, matchboxes, etc?

 - The other day, I got a takeaway pizza, and these days they seem to use a piece of plastic to separate the slices.
 So, what do you think I can make with these?
 Little mini-tables of course! 😉

-- Another way to make good use of waste is using matchboxes!
-Glue them together like shown in the pictures below and treat them with paint and a file, to give them an ‘antique’-look!
+- Another way to make good use of waste is by using matchboxes!
+Glue them together as shown in the pictures below and treat them with paint and a file, to give them an ‘antique’-look!

 – the use of popsicle sticks is widely known in the miniature world!
 You can just Google it and find tons of examples 🙂